geeky4dev/fruits-slice-game/README.md

 # fruits-slice-game

-Game to slide random fruits falling randimly with three chances,
+Game to slide random fruits falling randomly with three chances and score,
 using the following technologies:

 ✅ HTML